RichP/BreakoutMetal/README.md

 # Breakout written in Swift using Metal

-This is a port of the Breakout game in [Joey de Vris](http://joeydevries.com/#home) [LearnOpenGL](https://learnopengl.com) site.
+This is a port of the Breakout game in [Joey de Vris](http://joeydevries.com/#home) excellent [LearnOpenGL](https://learnopengl.com) site.
 Ported to Swift and rendered using Metal

 ## Changes from original